Skip to main content

 See all your cloud costs in one place

 Costory pulls billing data from your providers and normalizes it into a single view.
 No more switching between consoles or stitching exports by hand.
-AWS, GCP, Azure, Datadog, OpenAI, MongoDB, Confluent Cloud.
-Explore everything in one Cost Explorer.
+AWS, GCP, Azure, Datadog, Elastic Cloud, OpenAI, MongoDB, Confluent Cloud.
+Explore everything in one Explorer.

 Understand why costs changed